Meet the insanely talented and ethereal dynamic South London singer-songwriter, vocalist and multi-instrumentalist; Plumm.

-Plumm's solo musical ventures have seen her record and produce her debut E.P 'The Shed,' along with recent single release 'Who Knows.'
-Her group endeavours have included singing mystical vocals for the groundbreaking Levitation Orchestra, an artistic ensemble that has recently taken the London jazz scene by quiet spiritual storm.
-Plumm has stated that she's been heavily influenced by the likes of Robert Plant, Nina Simone and Massive Attack, music is her way of life and since day 1, there has been no other motive.
+Heavily influenced by the likes of Robert Plant, Nina Simone and Massive Attack, music is Plumm's way of life and since day one, there has been no other motive.
+Plumm's solo musical ventures have seen her record and produce her debut E.P 'The Shed,' in 2018, along with recent single releases 'Pour in the Blue' and 'Who Knows.'
+Her group endeavours have included singing mystical vocals for the groundbreaking Levitation Orchestra, an artistic ensemble that has taken the London jazz scene by spiritual storm.

-The EP itself captures a sense of divine femininity, weaving between jazz and clean-cut blues with a powerful ease.
+Plumm's debut EP captures a sense of divine femininity, weaving effortlessly between jazz and clean-cut blues with a powerful ease.
 Co-produced and mixed by Bienvenue, it was fully recorded, art-worked and released from the Shed's four walls; an ethos very in line with her artistic intentions.
-This powerful live rendition of 'Bitter' will leave you yearning and wonder whether Plumm has been speaking to the spirit of Joplin herself.
+This powerful live rendition of 'Bitter' will leave you yearning and wonder whether Plumm has been speaking to the spirit of Janis Joplin herself.

 Speaking on the difference between recorded and live performance, Plumm prefers usually to keep them ‘quite separate, like they are two different species of music.’
 The ability to make each moment of live performance a new opportunity for artistic creation, for pure improvisation, is a big part of this and means that you don’t want to miss seeing her live.

 Check out 'Closed Delights,' captured live @ The Windmill / Brixton...